 Exalate is a multi-platform integration tool that supports one-way and two-way syncs between several diverse systems.

-With a consistent UI, any user can set up connections between platforms such as Jira (Cloud and On-premise), GitHub, Zendesk, Freshdesk, ServiceNow, Salesforce, and Azure DevOps.
+With a consistent UI, any user can set up connections between platforms such as Jira Cloud, GitHub, Zendesk, Freshdesk, Freshservice, ServiceNow, Salesforce, Azure DevOps, Azure DevOps Server, Asana, and other systems through custom connectors.

-By connecting multiple platforms, Exalate aims to help organizations create a network of connected companies.
+By connecting multiple platforms, Exalate helps organizations create a network of connected companies.
 This also works in the MSP integration context as well as in collaborations with suppliers, vendors, and outsourcing partners.

 If you have a complex use case involving multiple platforms, contact us for a quick demo with our engineering team.